Milkitic/KeyASIO.Net/README.md

 1. Change the device in the software GUI, select your standalone soundcard, and confirm.
 2. Check your osu game to test whether the game has lags or problems to play, **If yes**, select the game's output to VB-CABLE Input
-> It's because of if the same audio device in game settings is used exclusively, the osu game may stuck
+> This is because if the same audio device in game settings is used exclusively in other applications.
+In case of that, the osu game's time synchronization may stuck while game playing, so the hitbox check will always fail.
-3. (Optional for livestream) Select the game's output to `VB-CABLE Input`, and add the `VB-CABLE Input` as second audio output device in your livestream software.
+3. (Optional for livestream) Select the game's output to `VB-CABLE Input`, and add the `VB-CABLE Output` as second audio output device in your livestream software.
 4. Enjoy

 #### FullMode DISABLED